heavyk/new-setup/the-persona-play.md

 I've got the opportunity, and I've got to decide if I want to act now. it's probably my last chance... skip it...
-I'll wait for her father's blessing and for him to approve things get worse, as now I'm noticing that everything is falling apart.
+I'll wait for her father's blessing and for him to approve things get worse, as now I'm noticing that all the dreams of the relationship are fading.

 ### act-4: final encounter
 she's not really what I wanted;